Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledger/README.md

 Constructing the client also requires your Confidential Ledger's URL and id, which you can get from the Azure CLI or the Azure Portal.
 When you have retrieved those values, please replace instances of `"my-ledger-id"` and `"https://my-ledger-url.confidential-ledger.azure.com"` in the examples below

-Because Confidential Ledgers use self-signed certificates securely generated and stored in an SGX enclave, the certificate for each Confidential Ledger must first be retrieved from the Confidential Ledger Identity Service.
+Because Confidential Ledgers use self-signed certificates securely generated and stored in an enclave, the signing certificate for each Confidential Ledger must first be retrieved from the Confidential Ledger Identity Service.

 ```python
 from azure.identity import DefaultAzureCredential